paultopia/murdersky/index.md

 # Surviving Spring

 Fluctuating wildly between freezing and storming.
 If you hear a really loud “boom” it’s a thunderstorm, not a terrorist attack (probably).
 It can go from dry and sunny to 5 inches of water  on the ground in about 10 minutes; in that same period it can also start dropping golfball style hail.

 I once got caught out in the middle of nowhere on the freeway in one of those, and am alive today mainly because my windshield held.
 People tend to hide under freeway underpasses in this kind of situation, even though there are persistent rumors that tornadoes will suck you out from under them and slaughter you.
+So, probably don't take long drives in the spring (or summer)?
+And, of course, long drives in the winter are deadly too, for above-noted reasons.
+Just stay home, let the murder come to you.
+Except in the fall.
+It's more or less safe to leave the house in the fall.